Skip to main content

 .get(opts?)

-• waitTimeout - option to specify how many minutes to wait for a session to appear, works independently of the waitForSession parameter in .init() ( and ignores it); an empty session will be used after expiration
+• waitTimeout - ability to specify how many minutes to wait for a session to appear, works independently of the waitForSession parameter in .init() (and ignores it); upon expiration, an empty session will be used

-• tag - getting a session with a specified tag, you can use the domain name, for example, to link sessions to the domains they were obtained from
+• tag - getting a session with a given tag; for example, a domain name can be used to bind sessions to the domains they were obtained from

 await this.sessionManager.get({